squamtech/squamtech.github.io/README.md

 ## What?

-A forum and for discussions and in-person gatherings of like minded individuals in the Sea-ToSky / Squamish area.
+A forum for discussions and in-person gatherings of like minded individuals in the Sea-To-Sky / Squamish area.
 Birds of a feather, if you will, interested in all things tech.

 ## When?